The Aggregation Of Marginal Gains – what a world beating cycling coach can teach home-sellers.

-I came across an interesting article the other day about Tour de France cyclist coach, Dave Brailsford.
+I came across an interesting article about Tour de France cyclist coach, Dave Brailsford.

-From the article: “In 2010, Dave Brailsford faced a tough job.
+“In 2010, Brailsford faced a tough job.
 No British cyclist had ever won the Tour de France, but as the new General Manager and Performance Director for Team Sky (Great Britain’s professional cycling team), Brailsford was asked to change that.

 They started by optimising the things you might expect: the nutrition of riders, their weekly training program, the ergonomics of the bike seat, and the weight of the tires.